KaytJ13/chess/notes.md

 #My notes:
 -
-- Program MySqlGameDAO
-- PASSWORD HASHING!!
-DO THIS!!!

 - Things to think about after talking with the TAs:
-  - Potentially change the whole structure.
+  - Potentially change the whole structure for Phases 0 & 1.
 Instead of a board being an array of arrays of positions:
     - The ChessBoard would have 2 arrays: white pieces and black pieces
     - Each piece would have a position variable
     - Position would no longer keep track of what piece is there